Water Testing Programme

 Expanding the Scope of Testing

 We are working with South East Rivers Trust to develop a county-wide testing programme covering more catchments.
 This multifaceted approach will provide a more holistic understanding of the river health across the Mole Catchment and beyond.
+In the future we might include testing pH, turbidity and dissolved oxygen.
+Another addition would be taking part in a kick sampling programme which collects and counts a specific group of indicator water invertebrates, the range and quantity give a very good idea of the health of the water.
+Some species are more tolerant of pollution than others

 A Collaborative Network